Costs and Benefits

 |Inner London||Outer London||All|

-The results are not statistically significant with the exception of outer London - high.
-But crucially, the advantage you would expect to see in highly traffic calmed areas is still not visible (proportion of accidents in "suitable" roads Χ proportion of such roads actually converted Χ claimed rate of accident reduction in converted roads ~= 20%Χ50%Χ50% = 5%).
+The results for Inner London are not statistically significant with the exception of the Moderate category; those for Outer London are significantly significant with the exception of the Moderate category.
+I suspect none are significant in reality, but crucially, the advantage you would expect to see in highly traffic calmed areas is still not visible (proportion of accidents in "suitable" roads Χ proportion of such roads actually converted Χ claimed rate of accident reduction in converted roads ~= 20%Χ50%Χ50% = 5%).

 It is also worth noting that the increase in cycling is largely a result of the same set of policy initiatives that gave us 20mph zones.
 So if the poor results in inner London are a result of this, it is only right that a single figure for the whole of London should be considered anyway.
 Note, again, that this increase will also have affected the inner London boroughs that have not adopted 20mph zones, but they have done better nonetheless.